adityaprasad03cvcmsd/adityaprasad03cvcmsd/README.md

 <h2 align="center">About me: 👨🏽‍💻</h2>
 <h3 align="center">A passionate full-stack developer from India.
-I like to challange myself to discover new boundries.If you find anything of value in my projects or for suggesting some improvemnts, please give a shout out.
+I like to challenge myself to discover new boundaries.
+If you find anything of value in my projects or for suggesting some improvements, please give a shout out.
 I am currently learning React.
-Other than coding I also like reading and cooking</h3>
+Other than coding I also like reading and cooking.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=adityaprasad03cvcmsd&label=Profile%20views&color=0e75b6&style=flat" alt="adityaprasad03cvcmsd" /> </p>